 Why Slovenia should be your next European destination

-Slovenia is a cyclist’s paradise, with it’s blue-green waters, beautiful mountains, and friendly people.
+Slovenia is a cyclist’s paradise, with its blue-green waters, beautiful mountains, and friendly people.
 Photo by Richie Daigle.

-The oldest wooden wheel found in the world was found in Slovenia.
+The oldest wooden wheel in the world was found in Slovenia.
 It is safe to say that Slovenians have been rolling for some time now.

 I have some friends who have asked me to point out where Slovenia is on the map of Europe.
-When many North Americans hear “European vacation of a lifetime,” Slovenia is unlikely to be one of the countries that comes to mind.
+When many North Americans hear “European vacation of a lifetime,” Slovenia is unlikely to be one of the countries that come to mind.

 Where is it?